-In the Target novelization of The Time Warrior, a prologue written by Robert Holmes, contains 10 pages involving Lynx at war with a group of Rutan Fighters.
+In the Target novelisation of The Time Warrior, a prologue written by Robert Holmes, contains 10 pages involving Lynx at war with a group of Rutan Fighters.
 Pages 9 & 16 gives the full name of the Sontaran, Jingo Linx.
 The Sontaran home planet is named Sontara on pages 10, 11, 15 & 16.
-It also suggests that The Earth had never been surveyed, which would eventually happen in the following Sontaranstory The Sontaran Experiment.
+It also suggests that the Earth had never been surveyed, which would eventually happen in the following Sontaranstory The Sontaran Experiment.

 The original outline for the serial was humorously submitted to the production office in the form of a”Field report from Sontaran Field Marshal Hol Mes, to Terran Cedicks”.

 Location shooting of both Wessex Castle and Irongron’s castle was done at Peckforton Castle, in Cheshire, utilising different views.